MaayanLab/Zika-RNAseq-Pipeline/README.dockerhub.md

 ### Step 1: Install Docker

 To download and run this Docker image, you first need to set up Docker on your machine.
 The easiest way to start with Docker is to install the [Docker Toolbox](https://www.docker.com/products/docker-toolbox) by simply downloading and clicking the installer which is available for both Mac OSX and Windows.
-For Linux users, follow the instruction [here](https://docs.docker.com/linux/step_one/).
+For Linux users, follow the instructions [here](https://docs.docker.com/linux/step_one/).

 ### Step 2: Download and run the Docker image